Caminito del Rey: Landscape

+Furthermore these Gorges seen in the area were formed by years of physical and chemical weathering.
+Processes like Karst weathering of limestone rock forms created the now seen mesmerizing network of caves, grottos, and jagged rock formations that dot the landscape.

+Water erosion of the Guadalhorce River carved the Gorge.
+Massive potholes in the Gorges also formed due to water swirling around big rocks and slowly carving out holes in the landscape.

 In film

-In the film Scent of Mystery released in 1960, also known as Holiday in Spain there is a chase scene towards the end of the film that takes place on the Caminito del Rey where the hero (Denholm Elliott) and his cohort (Peter Lorre) are chased by the antagonist (Paul Lucas).
+In the film Scent of Mystery released in 1960, also known as Holiday in Spain, there is a chase scene towards the end of the film that takes place on the Caminito del Rey where the hero (Denholm Elliott) and his cohort (Peter Lorre) are chased by the antagonist (Paul Lucas).
 At the end of the chase Paul Lucas is run down by a train in a tunnel that is also part of the Park complex.

 Some of the final scenes of the 1965 film Von Ryan's Express were shot at the confluence of the gateway and the railway.

-In the film, they stand for the Italian-Swiss border.
-Some of the area's deterioration is directly attributable to the crashing of planes into the cliffs during the filming.

-The Horsemen (1971) was shot on location in Caminito del Rey.

-An extended sequence in the 2012 Spanish thriller The End was filmed on the Caminito.